adaorachi/Grooveit_capstone/README.md

   </a>
 </p>

-### Groovy-It Music App
+# Groovy-It Music App

 A music app built with the React and Redux frameworks.
-It shows music artist accoring to the genres and each artist page contains a list of music tracks and album for that artist.
+It shows music artists according to the genres and each artist page contains a list of music tracks and albums for that artist.
 The project name for this project is [Catalogue of Dog Clothes](https://www.notion.so/Catalogue-of-Dog-Clothes-8bf1512b8ab34fa28848beb8ab698a32) from the project requirement.

 ## Table of Contents